EveK0/portfolio/README.md

-## To use this repository, install the dependencies first with:
+## To use this repository, install the dependencies with:
 ```bash
 yarn dev
 ```